AguaClara/HFFVFDC/Manual.md

 $$Q_{\mathrm{leak}} = 20 L/s*.03 = .6 L/s$$
 $$Q_{\mathrm{leak - Small Scale}} = 1 L/s*.03 = .03 L/s$$

 The team derived this ratio aiming for the last 3% of the height of the tank to fill up during off-peak hours which has a duration of 8 hours from midnight to 8 am.
 The amount of time it takes to fill up the whole height of the tank was used in the bottom fraction.
-Using this ratio, the team deterimed the target $Q_leak$ to be .6 L/s in the full scale design.
+Using this ratio, the team deterimed the target $Q_{leak}$ to be .6 L/s in the full scale design.

 ####Float size
 The team determined the float size by testing the friction force between the slider pipe and tee.
 First, the team found the sprink constant $k$ by hanging a weight off the spring and measuring the change in length from it's origination orientation.